-The amount of music and film downloaded illegally off of the internet far outstrips the amount that is properly bought from shops and copyright owners.
+The amount of music and film downloaded illegally off of the internet dwarves the amount that is properly purchased.
 A form of mass-delusion has taken over two generations now, where theft is rationalized, justified and accepted, based on some rather poor arguments.
-It is simply the truth that wishful thinking and selfishness make people blind to the truth: downloading and copying music and films without paying for it is illegal and, even, immoral.
-The Universal Declaration of Human Rights states "everyone has the right to the protection of the moral and material interests resulting from any scientific, literary or artistic production of which he is the author"1 and we don't a right to things simply because they're good2.
+A basic truth has been wished away: downloading and copying music and films without paying for it is immoral as well as illegal.
+The Universal Declaration of Human Rights states "everyone has the right to the protection of the moral and material interests resulting from any scientific, literary or artistic production of which he is the author"1.
+We don't have a right to things simply because they're good2.
 Music is entertainment, and, there is no moral right to be entertained.
 It doesn't matter how much you want it, how many others also avoid paying, if you're just 'trying it out' before buying, or if you don't like music companies: none of those reasons are good enough to justify digital theft.

 “The debate is a lively one and the scale of illegal downloading vast.
 Data collected by Ofcom suggests that between November 2012 and January 2013 in the UK, 280m music tracks were digitally pirated along with 52m TV shows, 29m films, 18m ebooks and 7m software or games files.”